artjomPlaunov/ocaml_db/README.md

-Implementing an RDMS from scratch in OCaml.
+Implementing an Relational Database Management System (RDBMS) from scratch in OCaml.

 First goal: